Analysis: Prigozhin has made plenty of enemies – including Putin. This is the result

 It is a terminally violent twist – perhaps to have been expected, but staggering nevertheless – to one of the most astonishing episodes in recent history.
 Yevgeny Prigozhin, who attempted a coup against Vladimir Putin, is reported to have been killed in a plane crash in Russia.

-If the chief of the mercenary group, Wagner, was indeed among the ten passengers said to have died when the private jet went down in the Tver oblast near Moscow, then the immediate suspicion would be that this was assassination by the Kremlin.
+If the chief of the mercenary group, Wagner, was indeed among the 10 people to have died when the private jet went down in the Tver oblast near Moscow, then the immediate suspicion would be that this was an assassination by the Kremlin.

-According to Rosavista, the Russian aviation authority, Prigozhin was one of the names on passenger manifest of the Embraer jet RA-02795.
+According to Rosaviatsiya, the Russian aviation authority, Prigozhin was one of the names on the passenger list of the Embraer jet RA-02795.
 According to some reports, Dmitry Utkin, one of the founder members of the group whose call sign, Wagner, became its name, is also among the dead.

-The destruction of the plane took place 24 hours after the news came that General Sergei Surovoki, who had previously been in charge of the Ukraine mission, had been fired from his post as the head of country’s aerospace forces.
+The destruction of the plane took place 24 hours after the news came that General Sergei Surovikin, who had previously been in charge of the Ukraine mission, had been fired from his post as the head of the country’s aerospace forces.

 It had been assumed that Prigozhin would be exiled to Belarus in the deal brokered by the country’s president, Alexander Lukashenko, to end Wagner’s march on Moscow, and his presence at the meeting was seen by some Kremlin watchers to indicate that he was too powerful to be sidelined.